Tense scalenes can trigger pain in many body regions – from the front and back of your arms, to your chest and to your upper back –.

 The only ones I read about were a minimal limitation of neck rotation and some stiffness of your fingers on the same side.

-Furthermore they help to lift the ribcage and work together with the diaphragm in quiet breathing.
-This means they are assistant breathing muscles.
+Furthermore, they help to lift the ribcage and assist the diaphragm during inhalation.
+Thus, they are assistant breathing muscles.

-Although these muscles work during quiet breathing, they can get overworked during paradox breathing – breathing mainly with your chest –.
+Although these muscles work during breathing at rest, they can get overworked during paradox breathing – breathing mainly with your chest –.

 During paradox breathing your diaphragm is “not working properly”.

-Among others, your scalenes will compensate for that, but as they are not meant to be the main workhorses for breathing they get overworked pretty quickly.
+Among others, your scalenes will compensate for that, but as they are not meant to be the main workhorses, this kind of breathing can overload them quickly.

-This means limping, having a “shorter” leg or something similar can be the decisive reason why those muscles tighten up or develop trigger points.
+This means limping, having a “shorter” leg or something similar can be the decisive reason why the scalenes get tense or develop active trigger points.

-These muscles are partly hidden by your sternocleidomastoideus.
+These muscles are partly hidden by your sternocleidomastoid.

 This will make it a little challenge for you to feel them.
-Just take your time.
-You most certainly do not have to able to do it straight away.
+So, take your time.
+You most certainly do not have to able to palpate them straight away.

-To get onto the s. anterior – the one that sits in the very front – you have to move your sternocleidomastoideus to the side.
+To get onto the scalenus anterior – the one that sits in the very front – you need to move your sternocleidomastoid to the side.

 To do so, pinch it with your fingers and then pull it a little forward into the direction of your voice box/larynx.

-Now you have access to the front division of the muscle.
-But here, get your fingers in front of your neck to feel the muscle.
-You have to access it from the very front.
+Now you can access the scalenus anterior.
+Place your fingers in the front of your neck to feel the muscle.
+You need to access it from the very front.

 You are literally pressing the muscle against the neck vertebras.